 What's going on here?

 Longtime readers of this site will have noticed a new design introduced this month.
 What’s this all about?
-I wanted to move the blog to a static platform, and I chose the Academic theme on Hugo.
+I wanted to move the blog to a static platform, and I chose the Wowchemy on Hugo.
 This setup works better for the type of software I use today, and for the type of content I want to share.
-For example, check out this publications page.
-I generated this directly from the

 It’s been a long time since I started this site writing about a missed flight to Japan.
 Even before that, you may recall the site I hand-coded in HTML when I was a grad student.
 That was a lot of running and jumping, inside jokes, and wittily-annotated travel photos.